wbalmer/petitRADTRANS/docs/JOSS/paper.md

 New tutorials and documentation have been published to facilitate the adoption of the retrieval module as a widely used tool in the exoplanet community.
 With increasing volumes of both ground- and space-based spectra available, it is necessary for exoplanet researchers to have access to a range of characterisation tools.
 While many other retrieval codes exist, pRT offers a computationally efficient and highly flexible framework for inferring the properties of a wide variety exoplanets.
+While most feature of `pRT` are available in other retrieval codes, few of the implement the diversity of the `pRT` feature set; the availability of both correlated-k and line-by-line opacities, free, equilibrium, and disequilibrium chemistry, and multiple cloud implementations in a single framework let it stand out as a uniquely flexible approach to atmospheric retrievals.

 # petitRADTANS Retrieval Module
 The new `retrieval` module combines the existing `Radtrans` forward modelling class with a nested sampler via a likelihood function to perform an atmospheric retrieval.